Adapted projection operator technique for the treatment of initial correlations: Examples

 The entropy of entanglement is even with respect to $r$ and it increases monotonically as a function of $|r|$, already approximating quite closely (up to $1.5{\%}$) the maximum value $1/\sqrt{2}$ for $|r|=2$.

 In Fig.~\ref{fig:2}, we compare the exact (black dashed line), the TCL (blue dot dashed) and the APO (red solid) solutions of the real component of the coherence, $\mathfrak{Re}[\rho_{10}(t)]$, for different values of $r$.
 We observe that both approximations are in good agreement with the exact solution at short times.
-On the other hand, the TCL description departs significantly from the exact solution, possibly even becoming unphysical, at intermediate and long times, while the APO solution is always bounded between $0$ and $1$ and reproduces to a good extent the exact solution during the whole time evolution, for small and intermediate values of the correlation parameter $|r|$.
+On the other hand, the TCL description departs significantly from the exact solution, possibly even becoming unphysical, at intermediate and long times, while the APO solution is always bounded between $0$ and $1$ and reproduces to a good extent the exact solution during the whole time evolution, for small and intermediate values of the correlation parameter $|r|$, i.e., for $|r| \lessapprox 1$, and it anyway captures both the short- and long-time dynamics even for stronger correlations.